-Here’s what everything looks like as it’s ready to bubble away in the crock-pot for several hours.
+Here’s what everything looks like as it’s ready to bubble away in the crock-pot.
 At this point it doesn’t look too appetizing, but it smells amazing as it cooks.
 The workers remodeling my kitchen kept asking me what smelled so good!

-Cook on high for about 4 hours, or on low for 8 hours.
-The last hour or so, turn the heat up to high and remove the crock-pot lid to evaporate excess water and concentrate the flavor of the sauce.
-At the end of the cooking time, the chicken will be browned on the edges, and the honey-balsamic sauce will develop a beautiful caramelized flavor.
+Cook on high for about 3 hours, or on low for 6 hours.
+The last hour or so, remove the crock-pot lid to evaporate excess water and concentrate the sauce.
+By the end of the cooking time, the chicken will be browned on the edges, and the honey-balsamic sauce will develop a beautiful caramelized flavor.

 I like to serve the chicken and carrots with garlic mashed potatoes.
-You could serve it with polenta for a more Italian vibe, or try noodles, rice or couscous would also be great accompaniments.
+You could serve it with polenta for a more Italian vibe, or try noodles, rice or couscous.
 This recipe could easily become one of your go-to dishes when life gets hectic.
 It’s been a huge hit with my family this crazy summer!

 - 12 chicken tenders or 4 chicken breast halves

 - 1/4 cup balsamic vinegar